-National guidance suggests school/colleges should have at least two emergency contacts for every child in the school/college in case of emergencies, and in case there are welfare concerns at the home in order to reduce the risk of not making contact with family members where welfare and/or safeguarding concerns are identified.
-(Keeping Children Safe in Education 2023) .
+National guidance suggests schools should have at least two emergency contacts for every child in the school in case of emergencies, and in case there are welfare concerns at the home in order to reduce the risk of not making contact with family members where welfare and/or safeguarding concerns are identified.
+(Keeping Children Safe in Education 2024).
 We will contact parents/carers termly to ensure information is up to date.